Skip to main contentBack to Top

 Why Augusta?

-A new building in the heart of the Health Sciences Campus puts Physics students in the middle of the university’s research enterprise, maximizing opportunities for internships and mentorships.
+A new building in the heart of the Health Sciences Campus puts Chemistry students in the middle of the university’s research enterprise, maximizing opportunities for internships and mentorships.

 A full range of student support services exist to make sure that students have the opportunity to find assistance, advice or mentorship.